tim-ashton/Android-TicTacToe/README.md

 The screen can be rotated only in the GameActivity, The screen is locked on portrait for the other two activities.
 Saving and restoring state for a screen rotation is done by storing game state to a private file.

-This tic tac toe game is a complete implementation which can easily be run on device or emulator.
+This tic tac toe game is a complete Eclipse project which can easily be run on device or emulator from Eclipse.